Mmah-Zombo/alx-system_engineering-devops/0x19-postmortem/README.md

 3. Disaster Recovery Preparedness: Fortify the disaster recovery mechanisms, enabling swift restoration in the face of adversity.

 4. Knowledge Sharing: Foster a culture of collaboration and knowledge sharing, where wisdom flows freely like an oasis in the desert of server crashes.
-Let our teams unite their expertise, learning from this experience and arming themselves with the collective strength to face future challenges.
+Let people unite their expertise, learning from this experience and arming themselves with the collective strength to face future challenges.

 Tasks to address the issue: